 In October 2014, pursuant to a series of transactions we refer to as the Reorganization, we reorganized these entities to simplify the structure and the contractual relationships associated with the ownership of rights to our intellectual property.
 Under the Reorganization, Products LLC was merged with and into us and we became the successor to all existing licenses and service agreements between Products LLC and VX1 and VX2.
 As successor to Products LLC, we triggered a conversion of the return-oriented securities that had their original principal balances, plus certain accrued but unpaid annual payment obligations, that had previously been held by Products LLC into partnership interests in VX1 and VX2.
 We created a new partnership, Vaccinex Products, and VX1 and VX2 were consolidated with and into Vaccinex Products, pursuant to which VX1 and VX2 partnership interests were converted into a single class of limited partnership interests of Vaccinex Products.
 As a result of the Reorganization, Vaccinex Products retains the combined license rights previously held by VX1 and VX2 through an amended license agreement with us and we are currently an 80% owner and the sole general partner of Vaccinex Products.
-The former VX1 and VX2 noncontrolling investors, Vaccinex Products and we are parties to an amended exchange agreement pursuant to which each noncontrolling investor has the option, at any time, to exchange all, but not less than all, of its Vaccinex Products units on a 1-for-10 basis into shares of our common stock.
-To date, no such noncontrolling investors have elected to convert their Vaccinex Products units into shares of our common stock.
-Further, under the exchange agreement, we have a right to require the exchange of all units held by the other noncontrolling investors for shares of our common stock in any of the following circumstances:
+The former VX1 and VX2 noncontrolling investors, Vaccinex Products and we are parties to an amended exchange agreement pursuant to which each noncontrolling investor has the option, at any time, to exchange all, but not less than all, of its Vaccinex Products units into shares of our common stock.
+The exchange agreement also provides that in the event FCMI Financial exercises its option to exchange all, but not less than all, of its Vaccinex for shares of our common stock.
+Further, under the exchange agreement, we have a right to require the exchange of all units held by the noncontrolling investors for shares of our common stock in any of the following circumstances: